waptik/epubgen/README.md

 _From Lewis Carroll "Alice's Adventures in Wonderland", based on text at https://www.cs.cmu.edu/~rgs/alice-table.html and images from http://www.alice-in-wonderland.net/resources/pictures/alices-adventures-in-wonderland._

 Please see the tests for the code used.
+EPUBs are generated next to the built test files.

 ## Credits